petrosalema/petrosalema.github.io/_posts/talks/2015-05-13-ghosts-in-the-shell.markdown

 Watch the video to see how fight or flight has everything to do with the future of user interface design: invisible interfaces; interfaces that think<b>.</b>

+This talk was first given at the <a href="https://beyondtellerrand.com/2015/">2015 Beyond Tellerrand Conference.</a>

 <!--

 put them up by our flight and in that moment we have this